electron-elements/send-feedback/README.md

 See releases page it will contains all the [changelogs and info about new releases.](https://github.com/electron-elements/send-feedback/releases)

-Do you have a electron element you want to add to this repo?
+Do you have an electron element you want to add to this org?
 If so follow this guide at [electron-elements repo](https://github.com/electron-elements/electron-elements/blob/master/guides/add-an-electron-element-to-org.md)